florian-beetz/bachelor-thesis/thesis.md

 explicitly declared as required from other modules.
 It also has the special values `ALL-DEFAULT`
 With the `--patch-module` additional files and classes can be added to a module.
-This is usefull for example to add unit tests to a module, that otherwise could not access the required classes in the module.
+This is useful for example to add unit tests to a module, that otherwise could not access the required classes in the module.

 --------------------------------------------------------------------------------